Jewel (singer)

-Jewel Kilcher (born May 23, 1974) is an American singer-songwriter, actress, and author.
-She has received four Grammy Award nominations and, as of 2021, has sold over 30 million albums worldwide.
+Jewel Kilcher (born Juel Kilcher on May 23, 1974), best known mononymously as Jewel, is an American singer-songwriter.
+She has been nominated for four Grammy Awards and has sold over 30 million albums worldwide as of 2024.

-Jewel was raised near Homer, Alaska, where she grew up singing and yodeling as a duo with her father, Atz Kilcher, a local musician.
-At age fifteen, she received a partial scholarship at the Interlochen Arts Academy in Michigan, where she studied operatic voice.
+Jewel was raised near Homer, Alaska, where she grew up singing and yodeling as a musical duo with her father, Atz Kilcher, a local musician.
+At age fifteen, she received a partial scholarship to the Interlochen Arts Academy in Michigan, where she studied operatic voice.
 After graduating, she began writing and performing at clubs and coffeehouses in San Diego, California.
-Based on local media attention, she was offered a recording contract with Atlantic Records, which released her debut album, Pieces of You, in 1995; it went on to become one of the best-selling debut albums of all time, going 12-times platinum.
-The debut single from the album, "Who Will Save Your Soul", peaked at number 11 on the Billboard Hot 100; two others, "You Were Meant for Me" and "Foolish Games", reached number two on the Hot 100, and were listed on Billboard's 1997 year-end singles chart, as well as Billboard's 1998 year-end singles chart.
+Based on local media attention, she was signed by Atlantic Records in 1993, which released her debut album Pieces of You two years later.
+One of the best-selling debut albums of all time, it went 12-times platinum.
+The debut single from the album, "Who Will Save Your Soul", peaked at number 11 on the Billboard Hot 100.
+Singles "You Were Meant for Me" and "Foolish Games" reached number two on the Hot 100, and were listed on Billboard's 1997 year-end singles chart, as well as Billboard's 1998 year-end singles chart.

-Her subsequent album, Spirit, was released in 1998, followed by This Way (2001).
+Jewel's second effort, Spirit, was released in 1998, followed by This Way (2001).
 In 2003, she released 0304, which marked a departure from her previous folk-oriented records, featuring electronic arrangements and elements of dance-pop.
-In 2008, she released Perfectly Clear, her first country album; it debuted atop Billboard's Top Country Albums chart and featured three singles, "Stronger Woman", "I Do", and "'Til It Feels Like Cheating".
-Jewel released her first independent album, Lullaby, in 2009.
+In 2008, she released Perfectly Clear, her first country album, which debuted atop Billboard's Top Country Albums chart and featured three singles, "Stronger Woman", "I Do", and "'Til It Feels Like Cheating".
+In 2009, Jewel released her first independent album, Lullaby.

-Jewel has also had endeavors in writing and acting; in 1998 she released a collection of poetry, and the following year appeared in a supporting role in Ang Lee's Western film Ride with the Devil (1999) which earned her critical acclaim.
-On December 15, 2021, Jewel won the sixth season of The Masked Singer as the Queen of Hearts.
+In 1998, Jewel released a collection of poetry, and in the following year, she appeared in a supporting role in Ang Lee's Western film Ride with the Devil (1999) which earned her critical acclaim.
+In 2021, she won the sixth season of The Masked Singer as the Queen of Hearts.

 Early life

 Jewel Kilcher was born May 23, 1974, in Payson, Utah, the second child of Atz Kilcher and Nedra Kilcher (née Carroll).
 At the time of her birth, her parents had been living in Utah with her elder brother, Shane; her father was attending Brigham Young University.
 She is a cousin of actress Q'orianka Kilcher.
-Her father, originally from Alaska, was a Mormon, though the family stopped attending the Church of Jesus Christ of Latter-day Saints after her parents' divorce when she was eight years old.
+Her father, originally from Alaska, was a member of the Church of Jesus Christ of Latter-day Saints, though the family stopped attending church after her parents' divorce when she was eight years old.
 Her paternal grandfather, Yule Kilcher, was a delegate to the Alaska constitutional convention and a state senator who settled in Alaska after emigrating from Switzerland.
 He was also the first recorded person to cross the Harding Icefield.